 reached 11000ft, 3350m in height.
 Hydrothermal activity and glacial erosion removed the central core leaving a large caldera.

 Other remnants of Mount Tehama visible above are Mount Diller (9087ft, 2770m) and Pilot Pinnacle.

 Lassen Peak, out of the picture to the right, is on Mount Tehama’s northeastern flank.

 A telephoto shot of Pilot Pinnacle (8886ft, 2708m).

 Another remnant of Mount Tehama, Diamond Peak (7968ft, 2429m) above in a photo from the Bumpass Hell parking lot.

 Bumpass Hell is the largest concentration of hydrothermal features in Lassen Volcanic NP.
-This early in the season the trail was snow covered and not yet open so I continued south to Sulphur Works where the boiling mudpot above was steaming away.
+This early in the season the trail was snow covered and not yet open so I continued south to Sulfur Works where the boiling mudpot above was steaming away.